 2003 Black – View Pedigree

 This phenomenal mare has certainly proven that she will pass on her athleticism.
 España was, after all, competing at 3rd Level in Dressage, before a pasture accident took her out of competition.
-Each of her two Surfer foals has been as perfectly put together as anyone could ever want.
+Each of her three Surfer foals have been as perfectly put together as anyone could ever want.
 These foals truly demonstrate a beautiful trilogy – that is, a wonderful balance of mind, body, and spirit.
-So I look forward to this 2017 foal with very high expectations!
+So I look forward to this April 2018 foal with very high expectations!

 NVS Mi Sonnetta